 Three courses in major, AUC, elective or Modern Language

 Study abroad is a required part of the International Studies major.
 All majors study abroad for one semester in a location related to their concentration, and many majors choose to study abroad more than once.
-Drawing upon the strength of Arcadia’s College of Global Studies, International Studies majors have the opportunity to study at universities around the world, including in Australia, Great Britain, Greece, Italy, South Africa, and Spain.
+Drawing upon the strength of Arcadia’s College of Global Studies, International Studies majors have the opportunity to study at universities around the world, including in Australia, Great Britain, Italy, South Africa, and Spain.

 Since it is important that students plan ahead for study abroad, they should consult as soon as possible with both their advisers and the Office of Study Away.